danielbairstow97/Deep-Fighter-Reinforcement-Learning-Project/README.md

 3. Send RAM values and screenshot of game to agent
 4. Repeat

+The Configuration files detail the agent and network architecture used in training.

 # Results
 The Results folder contains match results of two trained agents.
 Due to the deterministic nature of the game's CPU and the trained agent, there were only a discrete number of possible outcomes for each level of CPU.
 Saliency was used as a visualization tool to tell what the agent payed attention to in its network's output.